-For a couple in a serious relationship, issues about religion and faith can become increasingly important over time.
-Working with a psychologist or relationship counsellor to address interfaith issues can be one way of dealing with the conflicts and problems that arise when religious and spiritual beliefs clash.
+For a couple in a serious relationship, issues about religion, faith and culture can become increasingly important over time.
+Working with a psychologist or relationship counsellor can be an effective way of dealing with the conflicts and problems that arise when religious or cultural beliefs clash.

 As long as humans have been evolving, we have had a need to attribute meaning to something larger than ourselves – it is how we give context to our lives and our place in the world.
 Having a spiritual belief system is very much a part of being human and it is a central part in being a whole and complete being.
 Spiritual and religious approaches are as wide and varied as humans are.
 Whether we are Catholic, Buddhist, Muslim, Jewish, Aethist or anything in between, our spirituality touches on important aspect of our lives.
 For some of us, our religious beliefs can be the driving force in how we structure our lives and the choices we make that determine our present existence and our future.